William-Robert-Robertson/WildCamera/Development_Environment/Changing_Hostname.md

 reboot
 ```

-nmap Network Mapper can be used to scan networks however note that scanning outside one's locala network is illegal in some countries:
+nmap Network Mapper can be used to scan networks however note that scanning outside one's locaal network is illegal in some countries:

 ```
 sudo apt install net-tools